ezl/tapwater-old/src/wp-content/plugins/wpsso/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl.txt
 Assets URI: https://surniaulula.github.io/wpsso/assets/
-Tags: optimize, social, search, meta tags, schema, open graph, rich pins, twitter cards, seo, social sharing, structured data, rich snippets, facebook, linkedin
+Tags: twitter, google, pinterest, linkedin, facebook, open graph, rich pins, meta tags, schema, rich results, social sharing, seo, structured data
 Contributors: jsmoriss
 Requires PHP: 5.6
 Requires At Least: 4.2
-Tested Up To: 5.4.2
+Tested Up To: 5.5
-WC Tested Up To: 4.2.0
+WC Tested Up To: 4.4.1
-Stable Tag: 7.9.0
+Stable Tag: 8.3.0

-Make sure your content looks great on all social and search sites - no matter how your URLs are crawled, shared, re-shared, posted, or embedded.
+Make sure your content looks great on social sites and search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded.

 == Description ==

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso/assets/icon-256x256.png"></p>

-<h3>The Complete Meta Tag and Schema Markup Solution</h3>

-**Make sure your content looks great on all social and search sites - no matter how your URLs are crawled, shared, re-shared, posted, or embedded:**
+**Make sure your content looks great on social sites and search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded:**

-WPSSO creates meta tags and Schema markup for Facebook / Open Graph, Google's Knowledge Graph, Google Rich Results (aka Rich Snippets, Structured Data), Mobile Web Browsers, oEmbed data for LinkedIn, Pinterest Rich Pins, Twitter Cards &mdash; including complete markup for image SEO, video SEO, extensive e-Commerce product markup (for WooCommerce and others), mobile store apps, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing WordPress content, supported plugin data, and service API data.
+WPSSO creates meta tags and Schema markup for Facebook / Open Graph, Pinterest Rich Pins, Twitter Cards, Google Knowledge Graph, Google Rich Results (aka Rich Snippets, Structured Data), WhatsApp and Messaging Apps, Mobile Web Browsers, WordPress REST API, LinkedIn / oEmbed data and more &mdash; including complete markup for image SEO, video SEO, extensive e-Commerce product markup (for WooCommerce and others), mobile store apps, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing WordPress content, supported plugin data, and service API data.

+**Uses your existing WordPress content, plugin data, and service API data:**

-There's no need to manually re-enter descriptions, titles, product information, re-select images / videos, etc. like other meta tag and Schema markup plugins &mdash; WPSSO reads all your existing post, page, image, video, e-commerce product, recipe, rating, review, event, and SEO content automatically.
+There's no need to manually re-enter descriptions, titles, product information, re-select images / videos, etc. like other meta tag, SEO and Schema markup plugins.

+WPSSO can be used as your one and only *social and search optimization* plugin, or in combination with your favorite SEO plugin to improve its meta tags and Schema markup (including, All In One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, The SEO Framework, WP Meta SEO, Yoast SEO, and more).

+**Customize the plugin settings for different languages:**

-WPSSO is also language / locale aware, which means you can customize several option values for different webpage languages.
+Text, image, and video related options are WordPress language / locale aware, which means you can easily switch languages and customize these options for different front-end webpage languages.

-**Coded for maximum performance:**
+**Coded for maximum WordPress performance and compatibility:**

 WPSSO makes full use of all available caching methods &mdash; along with offering advanced caching features like pre-seeding in background.
 WPSSO Core and its complementary add-ons load only the libraries and classes they need, keeping their code small, fast and light.
-All code is fully tested and compatible with the latest version of WordPress and PHP v7.x (WordPress v4.2 and PHP v5.6 or newer required).
+All code is fully tested and compatible with the latest version of WordPress and PHP v7.x (WordPress v4.2 and PHP v5.6 or newer is required).

 <h3>Users Love the WPSSO Core Plugin</h3>